Home > Compost Bins

 Finding the Right Spot?

-Locate HOTBIN on any flat surface, in sun or shade and still achieve HOT composting throughout the year and rich compost every 30 - 90 days.
+Locate HOTBIN on any flat surface, in sun or shade and achieve HOT composting throughout the year and rich compost in 30 - 90 days.

 The HOTBIN (EXTRA) compost bin is assembled and ready to use.